-Facebook live streaming is growing more and more popular by the day.
-It’s become an incredible way for people and businesses to connect with their audience.
+Facebook live streaming is an incredible way for people and businesses to connect with and grow their audience.
 But it can be a bit hard to get your head around all the specifics.

-So if you’ve ever wondered how to live stream on Facebook, this guide is for you.
+So if you’re wondering how to live stream on Facebook, this guide is for you.

 Important: When available, we use affiliate links and may earn a commission!

 In this complete Facebook live stream tutorial, we’ll do a full walk through using both free and paid apps and software.
 Whether you’re looking for the best Facebook live stream setup for Mac, Windows, iPhone or Android – you’ll learn exactly what you need.

 Here’s exactly what we’ll cover in this Facebook live streaming tutorial:

 - How To Livestream To Facebook On Desktop